balkrishnan/upGradLendingClubCaseStudy_BhavyaK_BalkrishnanV_23Oct2024/README.md

 - Seaborn
 - Matplotlib

-## Proposals to Lending Club Management
+## Proposals to Lending Club's Management Team
 - Conclusion 1 from the analysis
 - Conclusion 2 from the analysis
 - Conclusion 3 from the analysis